-The movie opens with a group of South Sea island natives killing the former Chief’s son, Kimo (Gregg Palmer), by virtue of staking him to the ground and then driving a ceremonial knife through his heart.
+The movie opens with a group of South Sea island natives killing the former Chief’s son, Kimo (Gregg Palmer), by virtue of staking him to the ground, and then driving a ceremonial knife through his heart.
 The reason for this killing is that the tribe’s witch doctor, Tano (Robert Swan), has accused Kimo of being responsible for the Chief’s death by allowing Western medicine to be used on Kimo’s ailing father.
-Conspiring with Tano is new Chief Maranka (Baynes Barron), who informs his people of Kimo’s crimes of working with those evil Americans, and Kimo’s wife Korey (Suzanne Ridgeway) backs him up by informing the tribe that it was Kimo who had allowed the American’s to poison their chief and not Tano as Kimo claimed.
-Its Korey’s damning testimony that seals the deal and Kimo’s heart is pierced and his body placed in a wooden upright coffin that is then buried in their sacred burial grounds.
+Conspiring with Tano is new Chief Maranka (Baynes Barron), who informs his people of Kimo’s crimes of working with those evil Americans, and Kimo’s wife Korey (Suzanne Ridgeway) backs him up by informing the tribe that it was Kimo who had allowed the American’s to poison their chief, and not Tano as Kimo claimed.
+Its Korey’s damning testimony that seals the deal, Kimo’s heart is pierced and his body placed in a wooden upright coffin that is then buried in their sacred burial grounds.

 Then in a surprising display of courage Tano, realizing that the creature is hunting those Kimo swore to kill, he offers to use himself as bait to destroy the creature, and the plan works…briefly.
-Tano is able to lure the monster into a disguised pit trap and then the remaining villagers toss flaming brands to turn the pit into a fiery hell.
-As plans go that is a pretty good one but unfortunately this particular tree monster is of the non-flammable kind and so Tabanga just climbs out of the pit, hunts down Tano, and then kills him by rolling him down a hill.
+Tano is able to lure the monster into a disguised pit trap, and then the remaining villagers toss flaming brands to turn the pit into a fiery hell.
+As plans go that is a pretty good one, but unfortunately this particular tree monster is of the non-flammable kind, and so Tabanga just climbs out of the pit, hunts down Tano, and then kills him by rolling him down a hill.

-Do remember that debate earlier in the film where we heard Terry claim she didn’t want to give up her intellect for a career in baby making?
+Do remember that debate earlier in the film, the one where we heard Terry claim she didn’t want to give up her intellect for a career in baby making?
 Well after being saved from the clutches of Tabanga the once spirited Terry runs to her rescuer, gives him a deep kiss and a passionate embrace, and upon seeing this Clark comments to Mae, “Looks like a honeymoon and back to the States for them.”
 So according to the Milner Brothers all it takes is a life or death situation to show a woman that her place is in the kitchen.